Skip to main content

 Venv SnapshotCaptures and restores environment state for safe rollback

-REST APIExposes plugin operations to frontend
+REST APIExposes node operations to frontend

 Frontend Components